Unbiased Regression-Adjusted Estimation of Average Treatment Effects in Randomized Controlled Trials: Evidence from Within-Subject Experiments

-We consider two treatment-assignment mechanisms.
-In both cases, assignments are independent across units.
-In the first design, the treatment probability varies with the covariates.
-Specifically, we draw a random Gaussian vector, compute for each unit $i$ the cosine similarity $c_i$ between this vector and its covariate vector, and set
+We simulate randomized assignments by masking one outcome per unit according to a prescribed randomization rule.
+This setup lets us assess each estimator’s finite-sample performance, bias, standard deviation, RMSE, and the average coverage of confidence intervals, under realistic distributions for potential outcomes and covariates.
+We consider three treatment-assignment mechanisms.
+In the first two designs, treatment assignments are independent across units.
+In the first design, treatment assignment probabilities depend on covariate values.
+Specifically, we draw a random Gaussian vector in $\R^k$, compute for each unit $i$ the cosine similarity $c_i$ between this vector and its covariate vector, and set